2022 Wellington protest: Protest site

-The protestors set up a makeshift camp inside the parliaments grounds with the entire area covered in tents and gazebos.
+The protesters set up a makeshift camp inside the parliaments grounds with the entire area covered in tents and gazebos.
 There was a first aid tent, a place to get free hair cuts, free clothing tent, tents for charging phones, and they organised their own security personnel.

-A protestor drew a swastika on a statue of Premier Richard John Seddon, while the Wellington Cenotaph was also defaced with graffiti and a shower was set up against its side.
-After a veterans personnel charity describing it as "a slap in the face" the shower was dismantled and graffiti removed.
+A protester drew a swastika on a statue of Premier Richard John Seddon, while the Wellington Cenotaph was also defaced with graffiti and a shower was set up against its side.
+After a veterans personnel charity described it as "a slap in the face," the shower was dismantled and the graffiti was removed.
 Portable showers and toilets were constructed and illegally hooked up directly into the Wellington's wastewater system.
 This prompted officials to warning against swimming along Wellington's central waterfront due to raw sewage from the protest site entering stormwater drains that drain into the harbour.

 There have been major concerns about sanitation issues at the camp due to the makeshift portaloos and human faeces present on the ground, especially given the presence of young children playing in the unhygienic conditions.
-Health experts expected high levels of respiratory and gastric diseases to run through the protestors, with immunologist Joanna Kirman saying that "These are individuals that aren't taking precautions.
+Health experts expected high levels of respiratory and gastric diseases to run through the protesters, with immunologist Joanna Kirman saying that "These are individuals that aren't taking precautions.
 You are taking quite high-risk people and putting them together."
 Police officers have described the stench as excruciating, saying the "heat, mixed with excrement, body odour, and the lack of hygiene is really sickening to be around".

 Misinformation

-The protestors made various claims largely based on misinformation and conspiracy theories, including the belief that natural immunity was more effective than vaccines.
+The protesters made various claims largely based on misinformation and conspiracy theories, including the belief that natural immunity was more effective than vaccines.
 Many compared vaccinations to medical experimentation Nazi doctors performed in concentration camps during WWII, even fabricating their own evidence.
 Some believed New Zealand's political parties are involved in a plot to reduce the population using vaccines, describing vaccines as "a depopulation agenda".
 Others believe "Covid-19 was released deliberately, as part of a 'plandemic' to enable millionaires, pharmaceutical companies, and world leaders to control the global population."

 Most protesters seemed to believe that mainstream media is untrustworthy, putting their faith in alternative news outlets that broadcast through social media feeds.
 There were chants of "tell the truth", "media lies" and allegations that journalists covering the protest were paid government operatives.
 On Counterspin Media, far-right politician Kelvyn Alp called for journalists, politicians, academics and police to be put on trial for crimes against humanity.
 In frequent monologues on Counterspin, Alp regularly states his erroneous beliefs that the COVID-19 virus does not exist, and that vaccinations against COVID-19 are an attempted genocide.

-The more bizarre conspiracy theories promoted by some protestors were that "EMF machines", "radiation machines" and "technological weapons" were being used by the government to make them sick, despite the spread of COVID-19 among the protestors.
+The more bizarre conspiracy theories promoted by some protesters were that "EMF machines", "radiation machines" and "technological weapons" were being used by the government to make them sick, despite the spread of COVID-19 among the protesters.
 Videos were posted on social media asking for donations of tinfoil so they could be used for protection against such attacks.